freeradical13/freeradical13.github.io/index.md

 #### Flagella

-[Flagella][] are protrusions from a membrane that act to move a cell and sometimes enhance adhesion to other substances.
+[Flagella][] (singular flagellum) are protrusions from a cell membrane that act to move a cell and sometimes enhance adhesion to other substances and sometimes perform other functions.
+Flagella exist in some prokaryotes and some eukaryotes although they have slightly different structure.

 #### Cilia

-[Cilia][] are protrusions from a membrane that participate in sensing stimuli or motility.
+[Cilia][] are protrusions from a cell membrane that are very similar to flagella although some cilia may be used instead to move substances across the cell surface instead of for movement.

 #### Electron Transport Chain